Spot the soul-sucking plateau before it devours your ROI!

 You don’t need a crystal ball — just smarter tracking.

-I tell clients to compare their last $500 in spend to the previous $500.
-If the results are slipping, it’s time to reassess.
+I tell clients to compare their last $500 in spending to the previous $500.
+If the results are slipping, it's time to reassess.
 Tools like MMM (Marketing Mix Modeling) or ROI tracking can help, but simple trend watching works too.

 Psst!
 Here are the top 15 AI tools I use to track performance... they'll make your life 10X easier.